Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Geodesics motion of test particles by wormhole with a cosmic string

 for $g<1$ since $f^2 < r^{2}_0$, that is, in the weak field limit.

 Therefore, the deflection angle from (\ref{9}) using (\ref{12}) becomes

-We illustrate the deflection angle given by equation (\ref{15}) as a function of $g$ in Figure 5, considering both cases: without the effects of a cosmic string and with the effects of a cosmic string.
-It is observed that the deflection angle is significantly increased in the presence of a cosmic string, indicating the substantial influence of the cosmic string on the deflection of light.
+We illustrate the deflection angle given by equation (\ref{15}) as a function of $g$ in Figure 5, considering both cases: without the effects of cosmic string and with the effects of cosmic string.
+It is observed that the deflection angle is significantly increased in the presence of cosmic string, indicating the substantial influence of the cosmic string on the deflection of photon light.

-As the parameter $g$ always falls within the range $0 < g < 1$, in the weak field limit, we can express the deflection angle from equation (\ref{15}) as follows:
+As the parameter $g$ always falls within the range $0 < g < 1$, in the weak field limit, we can express the deflection angle equation (\ref{15}) as follows:

-It is evident that the deflection angle of photon light is influenced by the cosmic string parameter $\alpha$ and undergoes modifications.
+It is evident that the deflection angle of photon light is influenced by the cosmic string characterized by the parameter $\alpha$ and undergoes modifications.
 When $b^2=a^2$, the space-time corresponds to a Schwarzschild-Klinkhamer wormhole solution with cosmic string, as given by the metric (\ref{a7}).
 In that case, the expression of the deflection angle for null geodesics in the weak field limit, derived from equation (\ref{16}), can be written as $\delta\phi=\pi\,\left(\frac{1}{\alpha}-1\right)>0$.
-This implies that the deflection angle depends on the cosmic string parameter $\alpha$.